Ralf Souquet: Career

 Souquet began playing billiards at the age of six in his parents' pub, practicing up to five hours per day.
 He won his first German Championship title at the age of fourteen in the juniors division.
 In 1985, Souquet co-won his first European Championship team title with the National Team, and in 1986 won his first individual title at the European Championship (juniors division).

 In 1997, he received the Silberne Lorbeerblatt (Silver Laurel Leaf), the highest official distinction awarded to sportspeople by Germany, which was presented to him by German President Roman Herzog.

 In 1996, Souquet won the WPA World Nine-ball Championship where he triumphed over Tom Storm of Sweden.
 He also reached the finals of the same event in 2001 and 2006, only to be bested by Mika Immonen and Ronato Alcano.

-In 2000, Souquet won the BCA U.S. Open Straight Pool Championship and also won the U.S. Open 9-Ball Championship in 2002 by defeating Alex Pagulayan who would also win the event three years later.
+In 2000, Souquet won the BCA U.S. Open Straight Pool Championship and also won the U.S. Open 9-Ball Championship in 2002 by defeating Alex Pagulayan.

-In 2008, Souquet won his second world title at the WPA World Eight-ball Championship with a victory over Ronnie Alcano.
+In 2008, Souquet won his second world title at the WPA World Eight-ball Championship with a victory over Alcano.

+Souquet was named as captain of Team Rest of the World at the 2026 Reyes Cup.